CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Experiment

 Traditional two-stage NAS relies on evolutionary algorithms (EAs) that refine architectures through stochastic operators like mutation and crossover.
 While capable of exploration, these operators are inherently local and undirected, generating new candidates via small perturbations of elite individuals.
 This approach lacks a global understanding of the performance landscape, often requiring numerous evaluations to achieve significant progress, resulting in reduced search efficiency.

-In contrast, \ours~transforms architecture search into a directed, learning-based optimization process, aligning with the emerging "LLMs as optimizers" paradigm, where LLMs can gradually improve the generated solutions based on past optimization steps.
+In contrast, \ours~transforms architecture search into a directed, learning-based optimization process, aligning with the emerging \textit{"LLMs as optimizers"} paradigm \cite{yang2024large}, where LLMs can gradually improve the generated solutions based on past optimization steps.
 However, compared to prior work like OPRO \cite{yang2024large} that typically employs a single LLM to directly map optimization trajectories to solutions, our framework implements a more sophisticated, two-step generative process:

-The Navigator LLM first maps the optimization trajectory $\mathcal{H}_{t}$ to an abstract, natural-language strategy $\mathcal{S}_{t}$.
-Then, a separate Generator LLM translates this strategy into concrete candidates $\mathcal{C}_{t+1}$.
+The \textit{Navigator LLM} first maps the optimization trajectory $\mathcal{H}_{t}$ to an abstract, natural-language strategy $\mathcal{S}_{t}$.
+Then, a separate \textit{Generator LLM} translates this strategy into concrete candidates $\mathcal{C}_{t+1}$.
 This "trajectory $\rightarrow$ strategy $\rightarrow$ solution" pipeline encourages more structured exploration by reasoning at a higher abstraction level, mitigating overfitting to specific architectural syntax and improving search robustness.
-We validate this hypothesis in \Secref{sec:experiment:ablation:main-mechanisms}.
+We validate this hypothesis in \cref{sec:experiment:ablation:main-mechanisms}.

 This guided search is further enhanced by the interplay between dual knowledge sources.
-First, as demonstrated in \Secref{sec:method:arch-comprehension-in-llms}, the LLM's inherent knowledge of effective architecture design improves the quality of generated candidates and provides a powerful "warm-start" in promising regions.
-Second, the progressive knowledge accumulated from optimization trajectories enables the Navigator LLM to gradually learn an implicit model of the performance landscape, and guide the Generator LLM towards increasingly promising regions.
-Moreover, our unique memory retention mechanism—featuring a stateful Navigator LLM paired with a stateless Generator LLM—further ensures an effective balance between exploration and exploitation.
-In \Figref{fig:tsne}, we present t-SNE visualization of \ours's search dynamics, illustrating how the search distribution rapidly focuses on high-performance areas and efficiently locates the global optimum.
+First, as demonstrated in \cref{sec:method:arch-comprehension-in-llms}, LLMs' inherent knowledge of effective architecture design improves the quality of generated candidates and provides a powerful "warm-start" in promising regions.
+Second, the progressive knowledge accumulated from optimization trajectories enables the \textit{Navigator LLM} to gradually learn an implicit model of the performance landscape, and guide the \textit{Generator LLM} towards increasingly promising regions.
+Moreover, our unique memory retention mechanism—featuring a stateful \textit{Navigator LLM} paired with a stateless \textit{Generator LLM}—further ensures a better balance between exploration and exploitation.
+In \cref{fig:tsne}, we present t-SNE visualization of \ours's search dynamics, illustrating how the search distribution rapidly focuses on high-performance areas and efficiently locates the global optimum.